webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/test-rules.md

 ## Throwing an error

-If you need to force an error in the `connector` when visiting a URL you just have to make the content `null`.
+If you need to force an error in the `connector` when visiting a URL you have to make the content `null`.
 This will force a redirect to `test://fail`, thus, causing an exception.

 ## Testing an external URL